-If your video source has component video ports, you can connect it to the projector using a component to-VGA video cable.
+If your video source has component video ports, you can connect it to the projector using a component-to-VGA video cable.
 Depending on your component ports, you may need to use an adapter cable along with a component video cable.

-- 1. Connect the component connectors to your video source's color-coded component video output ports, usually labeled Y, Pb, Pr or Y, Cb, Cr.
-If you are using an adapter, connect these connectors to your component video cable. - 2.
+- 1. Make sure the projector and your video source are turned off. - 2.
+Connect the component connectors to your video source's color-coded component video output ports, usually labelled Y, Pb, Pr or Y, Cb, Cr.
+If you are using an adapter, connect these connectors to your component video cable. - 3.
 Connect the VGA connector to the projector's Computer port.